 Valuation of Inventories

-The Company has an Inventory carrying value f 685.26 million, which is around 24% of its' revenue from operations, including Raw Materials, Packing Material, Work in progress, Finished Goods and Traded Goods.
+The Company has an Inventory having a carrying value INR 585.10 million, which is around 20% of its' revenue from operations, including Raw Materials, Packing Material, Work in Progress, Finished Goods and Traded Goods.

 We have considered the valuation of inventories as a key audit matter given the relative size of the balance in the financial statements and significant judgement involved in the consideration of factors in determination of inventory value.
 The inventory valuation of the company involves complex procedures estimating the costs incurred, overheads applied and identification for slow moving, expired and obsolete inventory and ascertainment of net realisable value.